 As Leeds Council have stated, if the North was a separate country it would be the world’s 21st largest economy – and Leeds Bradford Airport is central to that success.

-The Airport has an important role to play in supporting economic growth through improved connectivity.
+The airport has an important role to play in supporting economic growth through improved connectivity.
 Increased productivity comes from the role the airport plays in connecting businesses and people with investors, clients and customers across Europe.

 In 2018, LBA’s economic impact was estimated at £475m, supporting almost 7200 jobs.
-The North of England is potential powerhouse for industry, manufacturing and technology, all of which needs aviation to thrive and work towards a sustainable future.
+The North of England is a potential powerhouse for industry, manufacturing and technology, all of which needs aviation to thrive and work towards a sustainable future.

 Yorkshire is at the forefront of a dynamic and growing UK and is the undisputed leader within the Northern Powerhouse - with a local economy worth £69 billion, a workforce of 1.4 million people and over 7 million within an hour's drive - it is the largest contributor to UK GDP in the Northern Powerhouse.